sribalaji-16/RTL-101-coding-repo/Week_two_task/Day 8 task/Day 8 .md

 Function accelerator in vitis hls tool

 Here i am working on with a board of Zynq ultrascale+ MPSoCs(xczu7ev-ffvf1517-1-i)

 ![image](https://github.com/user-attachments/assets/966185a2-7693-43aa-969d-0295b5ffd729)

-Source file (it is not much important to look at this source file images becuz) The source code are attached with this directory
+-->Source file (it is not much important to look at this source file images becuz) The source code are attached with this directory

 ![image](https://github.com/user-attachments/assets/813bd1e1-6f52-4f62-95a2-0584a166cfd5)